There is a Big Splash Over Water Issues in Lee County

 However, a very reliable source says this has been ongoing for years.
 Employees have asked for much needed supplies and repairs to water lines, etc., but according to them, previous city administrations turned a deaf ear.
 One source said that when he approached a previous Mayor about the water conditions of Lee County and Beattyville, that Mayor said, “let’s kick that can down the road to the next administration,” with nothing ever being resolved, just continued water quality issues that bring us to the present day.

-As the continuous social media posts continued, someone tagged State Representative Bill Wesley, and that made a BIG splash!
+As the numerous social media posts continued, someone tagged State Representative Bill Wesley, and that made a BIG splash!

 Wesley immediately took to social media and reached out to me at The Beattyville Enterprise to let everyone know that he was not going to let this get swept under the rug as in the past, and he was not going to let go of the issue till it was resolved.